 The naïve, soulful appearance of the cherry blossom has always sent my imagination on an epic journey.
 This special flower, with its delicate, almost ethereal quality, is associated primarily with Japan and indeed has a very special place at the very heart of Japanese culture.
 There, sakura (cherry blossom) season is heralded as the harbinger of a new chapter or a fresh chance at life.
 Yet this special association has a more poignant side to it as the beautiful flower lives a mere ten days, falling at the very high point of its short life.
 So for most Japanese, this short-lived cyclemirrors the inevitable turn of human life—and of death itself.

-Such a sad analogy, however, certainly doesn’t stop people making the most of this time.
-Sakura evenings coincide with the lovely Japanese spring time and find families and friends gathered beneath the flowers barbecuing, picnicking, and drinking sake in the yearly “hanami.”
+Such a sad analogy, however, certainly does not stop people making the most of this time.
+Cherry blossom evenings coincide with the lovely Japanese spring time and find families and friends gathered beneath the flowers barbecuing, picnicking, and drinking sake in the yearly “hanami.”
 This tradition has occurred for over a thousand years throughout Japan, and young and old alike tread resolutely in the footprints of the ancestors who have gone before.
 Sakura, then, offers the ultimate oxymoron: perpetuity found at the heart of nature’s finest representation of the ephemeral.

-Just as sakura is a bitter sweet, mirrored image of life and death, so the birth of sakura in Turkey sprang from its own roots of life and death.
+Just as cherry blossom is a bitter sweet, mirrors image of life and death, so the birth of sakura in Turkey sprang from its own roots of life and death.
 The year 1890 saw the tragic sinking of the “Frigate Ertugrul,” a Turkish boat on a visit to Japan.

 A typhoon engulfed the doomed vessel near the Japanese coast just as it was heading home.
 The tragedy was that 587 sailors and officers died, but notably, the Japanese Coast Guard fought to save 67.
 The return of these men to Turkey by the Japanese was considered as the foundation for what is now a strong relationship between the two countries.

-So now the legendary sakura, familiar in Japanese pictures, folklore, and songs can be readily found in Turkey as well.
+So now the legendary cherry blossom, familiar in Japanese pictures, folklore, and songs can be readily found in Turkey as well.
 In the early days, though, Turkey was one of only nine countries lucky enough to be allowed to grow trees of this Japanese variety.

 The next stop after the Botanical Gardens must be the Japanese Garden in Istanbul, Baltalimanı.
-Just like the Botanical Gardens, sakura here were also offered by Japan to further cement Japanese/Turkish relations.
+Just like the Botanical Gardens, cherry blossom here were also offered by Japan to further cement Japanese/Turkish relations.

 If you have extra time during this stop, be sure to visit the nearby Emirgan Grove where you will find the oldest cherry trees in all of Istanbul.